 With pregnancy comes many different symptoms.
 Most of them are common and well known.
 But some are unheard of!
 Below I share some of the weirdest pregnancy symptoms I had that caught me by surprise.

-Just know that every pregnant woman is right there with you.
+Below are those shockingly weird early pregnancy symptoms that are very common but unheard of.
+Just know that most pregnant women are right there with you.
 If you are experiencing it, you can bet other mommas have too.
 They are just unspoken symptoms for some reason.

 What are those weird but common pregnancy symptoms?

 Some unusual early pregnancy symptoms are often overlooked.
 For example, many pregnant women experience increased vaginal discharge, which can be unnerving.
 Some also notice changes in their skin, such as darkening patches or stretch marks.